ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - `tugayozsoy1982-lab` - added a manifest file for the Crazy Games PWA.
 - Updated Readme
 - improved my NEW ClickGUI with new css animations
+- removed chinahat (ages ago lol cause it would not render as a cone no matter what I did.)

 ## [v6.5] – 2025-10-16